EciStg/order-placement/README.md

     These resource types are intended to represent data in flight and are not meant to represent data at rest.

-    There are six resource types exchanged between the buyer's system and the seller's system:
+    There are seven resource types exchanged between the buyer's system and the seller's system:

+    -   **stock:** buyer requests cost and/or availability of one or more items
+    -   **(stock&Delta;):** seller modifies the received stock resource
+    -   **shipping-method:** seller may provide the buyer with a selection of shipping options to choose from
+    -   **order:** buyer provides a list of one or more items, the quantity of each item, to be purchased
+    -   **order&Delta;:** seller may modify the order to indicate back orders, cost, etc.
+    -   **shipping receipt:** seller provides the buyer with delivery and tracking information for each shipment
+    -   **invoice:** seller provides the buyer a list of items purchased, the quantity purchased, and cost information
+    -   **error:** buyer and seller systems may respond with error information

     ![img](./images/resource-types.dot.png)